ketanarlulkar/Book_Summaries/The_Zurich_Axioms.md

 ### Minor Axiom X: Never hesitate to abandon a venture if something more attractive comes into view
 * Getting attached to things decreases your mobility, the capacity to move fast when the need arises.

+# The Seventh Major Axiom: On Intuition
+## A hunch can be trusted if it can be explained.
+* Trust a hunch only if you can explain it.
+* Put your hunch to the test, to improve the odds in your favor.
+* No matter how good a hunch feels, don’t let it lull you into a state of overconfidence.
+Stay worried.

+### Minor Axiom XI: Never confuse a hunch with a hope
+* Examine hunch with extra care and double one's guard in case of trouble